 Zinc is an All-Mode communication application built specifically for enterprises.
-It offers a mobile application for deskless workers to be able to communicate in All-Modes- Video, Voice, Messaging, Push to Talk, Hands Free and Content sharing.
+It offers a mobile application for deskless workers to be able to communicate in All-Modes- Video, Voice, Messaging, Hands Free and Content sharing.
 A desktop application includes all the communication modes, plus the ability for users to control and drive important messages through broadcasts, from executive teams to the field.
 An admin console easily allows administrators to provision who has access to what, identify who's talking to who, as well as set up the organization hierarchy and groups so teams can efficiently communicate with each other.

 The Zinc Deployment Success Team

 Set up a team that identifies specific individuals with goals and responsibilities.
 Here's is an example of what your deployment team could look like: